-In 2008, Emily became one of only 131 people in the U.S. to ever pass the Master Sommelier diploma examination.
+In 2008, Emily became one of only 149 people in the U.S. to ever pass the Master Sommelier diploma examination—and one of only 24 women.
 She was also awarded the prestigious Remi Krug Cup for passing all three sections of the exam on her first attempt, one of two women to ever achieve this remarkable distinction.

 We did the tasting session at her office in San Francisco.
 The wine used for the tasting was the 2009 Double Bond Pinot Noir from the Wolf Vineyard in Edna Valley.
 Riedel Wine Series Chianti Classico/Sangiovese glasses were used for the tasting.
-During the session I spent the better part of two hours standing next to Emily observing her tasting.
-In particular I paid close attention to her eye movements and language patterns, looking for clues as to how she processed all the information in the glass.
-My intent was to figure out her strategies, literally how she thinks about tasting in the form of processing and organizing aromatics, flavors and structural components.
-In the end we managed to deconstruct the exact sequence of what she does internally when she tastes.
+During the session, I spent the better part of two hours standing next to Emily observing her tasting.
+In particular, I paid close attention to her eye movements and language patterns, looking for clues as to how she processed all the information in the glass.
+My intent was to deconstruct her strategies, literally how she thinks about tasting, in the form of processing and organizing aromatics, flavors and structural components.
+In the end, we managed to map out the exact sequence of what she does internally when she tastes.
 The results, to say the least, are remarkable in that they provide a glimpse into the thinking and strategies of a top taster.
 Read on and enjoy!

-EW: I’m trying to find out if the wine is what is should be and if it’s OK and not flawed.
-If it’s too wacked I don’t even bother to further and taste it.
-I’m checking for flaws to make sure it’s not too over the top.
+EW: I’m trying to find out if the wine is, what it should be, and if it’s OK and not flawed.
+If it’s too wacked I don’t even bother to go further and taste it.
+I’m also checking for flaws to make sure it’s not too over the top.
 I’m also looking for varietal correctness and the “deliciousness factor,” or something that makes me want to taste more.
-Even if it’s an over the top Cabernet is there something about the wine that would make me want to taste more.
+Even if it’s an over the top Cabernet, is there something about the wine that would make me want to taste more.

 TG: What does “deliciousness” mean?

 EW: Does the wine have good balance and good structure?
 Does the wine have something intriguing about it that makes me want to taste more?
-The intriguing thing could be if it’s an over the top Chardonnay that’s all about oak and butter does it taste like delicious caramel popcorn and tropical fruit and butterscotch.
-Or is it just so heavy in the mouth that there’s really nothing else there.
+The intriguing part could be, if it’s an over the top Chardonnay that’s all about oak and butter, does it taste like delicious caramel popcorn, tropical fruit, and butterscotch?
+Or is it just so heavy in the mouth and there’s really nothing else there.
 The opposite would be something really understated which also can be a problem if there’s not much there to begin with.
-A lot of people are now making an un-oaked or restrained style of Chardonnay but there’s really not much there.
+A lot of people are now making an un-oaked or restrained style of Chardonnay and there’s really not much there.

 TG: What are your goals as a taster?

 EW: To narrow down and get an impression from the wine.
-At the very least I want to come away with an impression from a wine.
+At the very least, I want to come away with an impression from a wine.
 I’d like to have more stamina as a taster, to be able to get through more wines.
 Once I get beyond 50 wines my palate isn’t as fresh.
-There’s not something specific that I try to do every time I sit down and taste but I’m trying to find something new that sticks or that makes an impression; I think blind tasting is like a language so I’m looking for something that I can add to my language of senses.
+But there’s not something specific that I try to do every time I sit down and taste.
+I’m trying to find something new that sticks or that makes an impression; I think blind tasting is like a language, so I’m looking for something that I can add to my language of senses.

 TG: What is your evidence for a good tasting?
 What do you need?
 (Glassware, context, lighting, etc.)

-EW: I need good light, bright enough light that I can really see the wine; it needs to be quiet; with a professional tasting it’s really easy to blow through a ton of wines and not be paying attention.
+EW: I need good light, bright enough light that I can really see the wine; it needs to be quiet.
+With a professional tasting, it’s really easy to blow through a ton of wines and not pay attention.
 I taste wine in batches so I can go back and compare if I need to.
-I also think comparing is important because wine is sometimes affected by what comes before it.
+I think comparing is important because a wine can sometimes be affected by what comes before it.
 I also almost always taste wines at room temperature because any flaws in the wine will really show.
 It’s the most honest way to look at wine.

 TG: What are your beliefs about tasting; about your own tasting?